 Only Class E crimes that were committed by people age 18-21 are eligible to be expunged.
-All other adult crimes will stay on a criminal record forever in Maine.
+All other adult crimes will stay on a Maine criminal record forever.
 Applicants must wait four years after completion of their sentence before requesting expungement.
 They must also not have any additional convictions on record and no pending charges.
 Sexual assault charges are ineligible for expungement.

 Most of the violent crime offenders in Maine were 20-29 and the largest percentage of violent crime victims were 20-29.

 Residence Home is the place where the majority of crimes in Maine were committed, in most of the crime cases the offender was a stranger.

 The popular arrests for 2017 in Maine was for All Other Offenses (except traffic) - 14,755, the same popularity of the arrest type was seen in Alabama, Alaska, and Arizona.
 The least popularity had Drunkenness arrests - with only 24 crimes a year.